FreeTrav/psPILOT/psPILOT.md

 6. There is no defined limit on the number of levels of `U` statement nesting; this is the reason that the system variables `%maxuses` and `%return*`, mentioned in 4. above, are not supported.
 7. String literals in conditions must be quoted (e.g., `T($foo="bar")`, not `T($foo=bar)`).
 However, they should ***not*** be quoted in assignments (e.g., `C:$foo=bar`, not `C:$foo="bar"`).
 [2.2, 4.5]
 8. Labels are not limited to ten characters in length.
 [2.3]
+9. Labels as the operand of `J:` and `U:` statements do not require the initial `*`, but permit it.
+This is for compatibility with PILOT implementations that also do not require it, or which prohibit it.
+[2.3]
-9. The `H` modifier to `T` and `A` is not supported.
+10. The `H` modifier to `T` and `A` is not supported.
 (This is due to limitations in PowerShell).
 [4.3]

 ### B: To Be Changed

 1. Labels must be on lines by themselves (that is, you cannot do `*HERE T: We're here`).
 [2.3]
-2. The target of a `J` statement must include the leading `*`.
-That is, the standard describes a `J` statement as being written `J:LABEL`; psPILOT requires you to write `J:*LABEL`.
-This is consistent with Nevada PILOT; RPILOT follows the standard.
-This will be fixed to allow either style as equivalent.
-[2.3]
-3. The `F` (`File`) Core statement is not supported.
+2. The `F` (`File`) Core statement is not supported.
 Note that the standard does not specify how to select file operations, or their specific effects.
 [2.2, 2.3]
-4. The Extensions of sections 4.1 through 4.4 of the standard are not supported (some will be unsupported permanently).
+3. Most Extensions of sections 4.1 through 4.4 of the standard are not supported (some will be unsupported permanently).
 [4.1, 4.2, 4.3, 4.4]
-5. `T`, `N`, and `Y` statements that would wrap past the maximum width of the output device do not word-wrap; they 'letter wrap'.
+4. `T`, `N`, and `Y` statements that would wrap past the maximum width of the output device do not word-wrap; they 'letter wrap'.
 [4.6]

 ### Differences from Other PILOT Implementations

 1. **RPILOT:** The `S` command (execute a system command) and the `X` command (Execute a string as a PILOT command) are not supported.
 Note that the Standard recommends that `S` be used for playing sound, and execution of system commands use the two-character command `XS`.
 2. **RPILOT** allows matching in the `M` statement of any of several words separating them with spaces (e.g., `M: YES YEP YEA`) .
 IEEE Standard 1154-1991 does not indicate that this is permissible, specifying only `,`, `!`, or `|` as separators (e.g., `M: YES, YEP, YEA`). psPILOT follows the standard, not RPILOT, in this.
-3. **Nevada PILOT** allowed spaces in multiple-alternative matches - that is, `M:THIS,THAT` was different from `M:THIS , THAT` - the latter matched the word THIS followed by a space, or the word THAT following a space. psPILOT does not support matching spaces.
+3. **Nevada PILOT** allowed leading or trailing spaces in multiple-alternative matches - that is, `M:THIS,THAT` was different from `M:THIS , THAT` - the latter matched the word THIS followed by a space, or the word THAT following a space. psPILOT does not support matching leading or trailing spaces.